Diversity and Inclusion

 To explain concerns with “Female Equity” …

-There are thirty significant social problems raised by “Female Equity” policy in research – see https://csq1.org/forums/topic/the-gender-inequality-problem-in-canada/
+There are thirty significant social problems created by “Female Equity” policy in research – see https://csq1.org/forums/topic/the-gender-inequality-problem-in-canada/

 New Zealand was the first nation to permit the female vote and Iceland was the first to elect a female President.
 Iceland has since had to implement laws to cap female employment at 60% – in offices.
 Why?
 Because, perhaps not surprisingly, people hire themselves; men were being denied access to incomes so laws had to be installed to prevent this.
 Also, females won’t tend to keep a non-contributing husband and second family in many cultures, where a male will consider it his responsibility as the Head of a Household to support his wife’s family.